zuplo/docs/docs/articles/environments.md

 One of the things that makes Zuplo different from most API gateways, and API management platforms is that you can rapidly deploy many environments.
-Some of our customers have as many as 250 concurrently deployed edge environments!
-This facilitates collaboration, where teams can collaborate on new features with a dedicated environment, deployed for no additional cost in under 20s.
+Some of our customers have hundreds of deployed environments!
+This facilitates collaboration, where teams can collaborate on new features with a dedicated environment, deployed for no additional cost in under 20 seconds.

 ## Environment Types